The AEO Framework

 The ASA may also be engaged to conduct a Special Audit on an operator maintainer AEO against specific rail services contract requirements, including asset integrity.

-A competent auditor is assigned the role of audit team leader and necessary SMEs are engaged to be part of the audit team.
+A systems auditor is assigned the role of audit team leader and necessary SMEs are engaged to be part of the audit team.
 The defined terms of reference or scope will set out the parameters of the Special Audit, the timeframe in which it needs to be completed and any special conditions.

 What is an Action Management Plan?